foundriesio/docs/source/reference-manual/security/security.rst

 -------------------

 Connection security ties everything together.
 Devices and the `device gateway`_ use mutual TLS to establish trust.
-We include a stream lined way to establish PKI_ for each factory that works with the secure provisioning process outlined above.
+We include a streamlined way to establish PKI_ for each factory that works with the secure provisioning process outlined above.

 .. _device gateway: